Beormund/Tasmota32-Berry-Schema-Validator/README.md

 # {'related_titles.0': 'type must be string', 'related_titles.1': 'type must be string', 'author.age': 'is required'}
 # {'title': 'A Game of Thrones', 'author': {'name': 'George R. R. Marti'}, 'related_titles': ['A Song of Ice and Fire']}
 ```

+    sv.validate(schema:string, data:string) -> result <instance: Result()>

+The validate() method takes as input a valid schema `map` and the data to be validated.
+The method returns a `Result` instance with the following properties:

+    result.isValid
+    result.errors
+    result.data

+Result.isValid is a `bool` indicating success or failure.
+Result.errors is a `map` where the keys indicate the property path, and the value describes the validation error.
+Result.data is the cleaned data.
+NB: Failed attribtes are removed so consider Result.data as cleaned data.

 ## Validators

 ### type